Rachangouda/dtangler/README.md

 Researchers have found that classes involved in one or more dependency cycles are more prone to bugs and changes than those not involved in changes - see [doi:10.1007/s11219-013-9200-8](https://link.springer.com/article/10.1007%2Fs11219-013-9200-8).
 By avoiding dependency cycles, you can avoid rework and bugs in your codebase.

+Download the released self-executable jar app [from Maven Central](https://oss.sonatype.org/content/repositories/releases/org/hjug/dtangler/swingui/dtangler-swingui/2.1.0/dtangler-swingui-2.1.0-jar-with-dependencies.jar).
+You will need Java 8 or newer to run it.

 # dtangler is a suite of tools to analyze dependencies.

 dtangler's primary features currently are: